unpoly/unpoly/README.md

 ### Making a new release

-We are currently feeding fourrelease channels:
+We are currently feeding four release channels:

 - Manual download from Github
   npm